AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/latest-release-info.md

 >[!NOTE]
 >
 > The support for Non-UUID build has been deprecated from 5.0.0 release of Experience Manager Guides.
-If you were using the Non-UUID build prior to version AEM 5.0.0, contact your Customer Success Manager for the required the migration process.
+If you were using the Non-UUID build prior to version AEM 5.0.0, contact your Customer Success Manager for the required migration process from Non-UUID to UUID build.

 | [!DNL AEM Guides] Release  | Release Notes |   Build Download Links |
 |---|---|---|